Peleke/interlinear/tests/e2e/README.md

 ## Creating a Test User

-You can create a test user in one of these ways:
+**IMPORTANT:** You MUST create a test user before running E2E tests.

+The auth setup is currently failing with "Invalid login credentials" because the test user doesn't exist.

+### Quick Setup (Recommended):

 1. **Via Signup Page:**
+   - Start the dev server: `npm run dev`
    - Visit http://localhost:3000/signup
-   - Create an account with the test credentials
+   - Create an account with these credentials:
+     - Email: `test@example.com`
+     - Password: `TestPassword123!`
-   - Verify the email if required
+   - If email verification is required, verify the email

 2. **Via Direct Database Insert:**
-   - Use your database admin tool to create a user with the test credentials
+   - Use your database admin tool (Supabase dashboard, pgAdmin, etc.)
-   - Make sure to hash the password appropriately
+   - Create a user with email `test@example.com`
+   - Set password hash for `TestPassword123!`

-3. **Via Seed Script:**
+3. **Via Seed Script (TODO):**
    - Create a seed script that sets up test users (recommended for CI/CD)
+   - This is the long-term solution for automated testing

 ## Running Tests